Healthy Homes Assessment Parkvale

 Draught Stopping Parkvale

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap and you are able to feel it, it’s most likely a gap or hole which requirements sealing in any way.
-Large cracks and gaps should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out of the house require seals.
-In the case of an open fireplace isn’t in use it can cause draughts and should be shut off.
-Property managers and landlords are accountable for making sure such draughts are eliminated as much as imaginable.
+If you are able to feel external air coming in or the air is clear from a hole or gap that is, it is probably a gap or hole which needs sealing in somehow.
+Cracks or gaps with large gaps must be stopped permanently.
+Cracks that are greater than 3mm and allow air in or out from your home require seals.
+For example, if the open fireplace is not in use, it could cause draughts, and should be shut from.
+Landlords and property managers are accountable for ensuring such draughts are eliminated whenever imaginable.

-There is no require to block holes or gaps in the building.
-For instance, small gaps around doors and windows could be required to allow for movement of the building when the house heats and cools, so that they can still be opened and closed rather instead of being stuck.
-We will examine every window and door during your Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the construction.
+For instance, small gaps around doors and windows could be required to allow movement of the building when the house warms and cools to allow them to be shut and opened, rather instead of being stuck.
+We will check every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections